Dedicated Rhode Island Drug Offense Attorney Ready To Assist You

 - Available 24/7 to clients, dedicated to delivering timely and consistent communication every step of the way

 - Award-winning — Super Lawyers; National Trial Lawyers Top 40 Under 40; R.I.
 Monthly Professional Excellence; Top 10 Attorney-Client Satisfaction, and more!

 - Track record of success

-If you are charged with a drug crime in Rhode Island, hiring an experienced drug crime attorney is the most important first step in protecting yourself against harsh penalties.
-Rest assured that the knowledgeable Rhode Island Drug Defense Attorneys at Abilheira Law, LLC, will take the time to evaluate your case, explain all your legal options, answer your questions, and fight to achieve the best possible outcome in your case.
+If you are charged with a drug crime in Rhode Island, hiring an experienced Rhode Island drug crimes lawyer is the most important first step in protecting yourself against harsh penalties.
+Rest assured that the knowledgeable Rhode Island Drug Crimes Attorney at Abilheira Law, LLC, will take the time to evaluate your case, explain all your legal options, answer your questions, and fight to achieve the best possible outcome in your case.

 Drug Charges in Rhode Island:

-Abilheira Law, LLC attorneys serve all of Rhode Island and have been successfully defending those accused of drug-related offenses for years, some of which include:
+Abilheira Law, LLC lawyer serves all of Rhode Island and have been successfully defending those accused of drug-related offenses for years, some of which include:

 - Possession of Marijuana